mattias-p/netbase/README.md

 * Revisit all parts of the Rust code and add unit tests for everything.

 #### Future work
-* Update the FFI to accommodate making lookups to multiple servers with identical requests in a single call.
-  (I've got some code to perform such lookups in parallel.
-  The only part missing is getting the results across the FFI jump.)
 * Reusing TCP connections.
 * Add a query parameter to delete all records from the answer, authority and additional sections.
 (To be used with AXFR requests.)